What is The True Meaning of Japan’s Flag?

 After the war, people were no longer legally required to display the flag on national holidays, even if the Japanese government still encouraged it.

-There’s a huge debate regarding Hinomaru and Japan’s National Anthem called Kimigayo (君が代 which means “His Imperial Majesty’s Reign”) due to their post-war history.
-As a matter of fact, some teachers and schools refused both symbols, though they were obliged to apply them in schools.
+There’s a huge debate regarding Hinomaru and Japan’s National Anthem called Kimigayo (君が代, which means “His Imperial Majesty’s Reign”) due to their post-war history.
+Some teachers and schools refused both symbols, though they were obliged to apply them in schools.

-In 1999, both symbols were recognized by law as national symbols of Japan and though some teachers opposed it, after some incidents, the Japan Teachers Union finally accepted their use inside the school system.
+In 1999, both symbols were recognized by law as national symbols of Japan, and even if some teachers opposed it, after some incidents, the Japan Teachers Union finally accepted their use inside the school system.

-Nowadays, the white color of the flag represents the honesty and integrity of the Japanese people.
-As for the crimson red disk, it symbolizes the sun goddess Amaterasu (天照) the ancestor of Japan’s emperors and the mythical founder of Japan.
+Nowadays, the Japanese flag’s white color represents the honesty and integrity of the Japanese people.
+As for the crimson red disk, it symbolizes the sun goddess Amaterasu (天照), the ancestor of Japan’s emperors and the mythical founder of Japan.
 This is why the country is called the land of the rising sun; and also because Japan is located at the far east of the Asian continent.

-By the way, if you’re curious about the events of World War II, there are some great books that can tell you more about the flags’ symbolism during this dark period of history, like Flags of Our Fathers or The Girl with the White Flag both available at Amazon.
-You can actually read a book for free during the free month trial of Amazon Kindle Unlimited or the Audible Free Month Trial for audiobooks too.
+By the way, if you’re curious about the events of World War II, some great books can tell you more about the flags’ symbolism during this dark period of history, like Flags of Our Fathers or The Girl with the White Flag, both available at Amazon.
+You can read a book for free during the free month trial of Amazon Kindle Unlimited or the Audible Free Month Trial for audiobooks too.

 https://www.youtube.com/watch?v=93fZi4xjsfI